 Friends of Batahola Volunteers was founded in 2007 by Laura Hopps and Christine Ruppert, graduates of Boston College and the Casa de la Solidaridad program in El Salvador.
 Batahola volunteers are young people from the U.S. who accompany the Centro Cultural Batahola Norte in its work of empowerment of women and youth for social transformation.
 Volunteers live in the community as friends and coworkers, learning from the CCBN and contributing to the development of new initiatives.
-Some of the projects in which the volunteers are involved include:
+Currently we have had to place our volunteer program on hold but hope to reinstitute it in the future.
+Some of the projects in which the volunteers have been involved include:

 - Taking part in the continuing formation of a 2-year volunteer program

 - Designing and teaching an English course for adult students

 - Updating this blog and writing periodic articles to keep friends and supporters in the U.S. updated on current events in Nicaragua, the Center, and our experiences as volunteers